 - High Salt Intake: There are many reasons to keep your salt intake in check, and preventing the buildup of water weight is just one of them.
 Sodium is an important mineral involved in fluid balance, and excess intake can lead to water retention.
 Those who have high blood pressure may be “salt-sensitive” and are especially prone to the negative effects of salt.

 - Protein Deficiency: Severe protein deficiency can lead to fluid accumulation.
 This is because protein plays a major role in maintaining fluid balance by keeping salt and water inside the blood vessels and stopping it from leaking into the tissues.
-If you’re not getting enough protein in your diet, it can eventually lead to water retention.
-(4)
+Research indicates that if you’re not getting enough protein in your diet, it can eventually lead to water retention.

 - Physical Inactivity: Whether you spend the whole day standing on your feet or you’re sitting at the desk for long periods of time, too much physical inactivity can lead to water weight accumulation.
 This can cause your tissues to hold on to extra water, leading to swelling, especially in your feet and ankles.

 - Hormonal Changes: For women in particular, changes in the levels of certain hormones, like estradiol and progesterone, could be to blame for shifts in fluid and water retention.
-Increases in water weight are particularly common in the week before menstruation and can account for several pounds of excess fluid.
+Reports suggest that increases in water weight are particularly common in the week before menstruation and can account for several pounds of excess fluid.
+Pregnancy can also cause water retention, which is due to hormonal changes and pressure being put on your blood vessels.
 Fortunately, these weight changes are temporary and return to normal shortly after.
-(5)

 - Heart Failure: Fluid buildup is one of the more serious symptoms of heart failure.
-When your heart isn’t pumping blood efficiently, blood can pool and back up in the vessels, leading to fluid retention.
+Studies show that when your heart isn’t pumping blood efficiently, blood can pool and back up in the vessels, leading to fluid retention.
 Excess fluid as a result of heart failure can lead to dramatic changes in weight and symptoms like fatigue and shortness of breath.
-(6)

 - Kidney Disease: The kidneys are like a filtration system for the body.
 When they aren’t able to work effectively because of kidney disease, water can start to build up and cause swelling and weight gain.
 Oftentimes, patients with kidney disease are advised to limit their fluid intake to prevent water retention.